jdpieck/oasis-align/README.md

 ## Future Work
 ### Allow for Relative `grid.column-gutter` sizes
-Presently, I am unable to make the `grid.column-gutter`absolute using the `.to-absolute()` method.
+Presently, I am unable to make the `grid.column-gutter` absolute using the `.to-absolute()` method.
 Including a relative length in `#set grid(column-gutter)` will throw an error.

 ### Skipping Close Approximations
-The function will skip over near-solutions under certain conditions.
+Under certain conditions, the function may skip over near-solutions.
 This is a consequence of the bisection method, which is great for finding exact solutions, but not approximations.

 To address this, a large portion of the code would likely need to be rewritten using a different algorithm that searches outwards from `int-frac`.
-Further improvements could also likely be made my incrementally increasing the tolerance as the function struggles to find a solution.
+Further improvements could also likely be made by incrementally increasing the tolerance as the function struggles to find a solution.

-In the mean time, you can get around this by playing with `range` and `int-frac`.
+In the meantime, you can get around this by playing with `range` and `int-frac`.

 ### Possible Integration with [`wrap-it`](https://github.com/ntjess/wrap-it)
-Seeing as the uses cases for `oasis-align` and [`wrap-it`](https://github.com/ntjess/wrap-it) are very similar, a combined package could prove to be extremely useful.
+Seeing as the use cases for `oasis-align` and [`wrap-it`](https://github.com/ntjess/wrap-it) are very similar, a combined package could prove to be extremely useful.
 Implementation would allow for text content to overflow after a solution can no longer be found using `oasis-align`.

 ## Contributing and sharing
 If you have suggestions or feedback, please feel free to create an [issue on GitHub](https://github.com/jdpieck/oasis-align/issues).
 I am particularly open to ideas for improving the solution-finding algorithm.

-If you end up using this package, please feel free to share how you used under [discussion on GitHub](https://github.com/jdpieck/oasis-align/discussions).
+If you end up using this package, please feel free to share how you used it under [discussion on GitHub](https://github.com/jdpieck/oasis-align/discussions).

 Thanks for reading!